Information for Hosts

 • Insurance, medical care, bank account

-• Childcare, school and family issues
+• Childcare, school and other family issues

-3) Provide documents for visa / residence permit
+4) Provide documents for visa/residence permit

-4) Prepare the workstation
+6) Prepare the workstation and access rights

-6) Organise a welcome session and onboarding
+7) Organise a welcome session and onboarding

 Department III: Personnel and Organisation provides guidelines for the introduction of new employees on the Intranet.
 Be sure to assign mentors to new employees from abroad, as many processes at a German university can be different from those in their home countries.
 For example, onboarding should cover the topics below: